chicio/chicio.github.io/_drafts/2020-07-01-dynamic-imports-webpack-chunks.md

 export { scene3D }
 ```

-This is all we need to code split our codebase and lazy load modules only when they need.

-....immagini mobile e desktop di caricamento.
+This is all we need to code split our codebase and lazy load modules only when they are needed.
+Let's see the code above in action.
+If I try to access the homepage of this website from a desktop/laptop computer I will see the threejs scene and in the network inspector the `scene-threejs` chunk is loaded.
+On important thing to note is that Webpack has created two chunk.
+One is our module (the one with the name `scene-threejs`).
+The second one that starts with the `vendor` keyword contains all the third party dependecy.
+Yes, you understood right: Webpack extract automatically the third party dependencies from you chunk module in separated files.

+{% include blog-lazy-image.html description="webpack chunk desktop" width="1200" height="710" src="/assets/images/posts/webpack-chunk-desktop.jpg" %}

+If I access the same page from a mobile device the 3D scene is not loaded and consequently the chunk is not loaded. :tada:

+{% include blog-lazy-image.html description="webpack chunk mobile" width="1200" height="710" src="/assets/images/posts/webpack-chunk-mobile.jpg" %}

 #### Conclusion

-...
+Webpack is a wonderful tool.
+It gives you the ability to bundle your code, styles and resources with a lot of customization thanks to its powerful ecosystem of loaders and plugins.
+This has been another step to make this site a true professional blog platform with a strong development toolchain. :heart_eyes: